Publication ban: In the United Kingdom

 Where a judge considers that the reporting of an ongoing case may prejudice a trial, what are termed "reporting restrictions" are likely to be imposed while the case is in progress.
 For example, an order prohibiting publication under Section 11 of the Contempt of Court Act 1981 was issued forbidding any United Kingdom newspaper from publishing certain information regarding a memo alleged to be an official transcript of a conversation between U.S. President George W. Bush and UK Prime Minister Tony Blair, which, in the context of the planning for the 2003 invasion of Iraq, regarded an alleged plan to bomb selected offices of the Arabic-language television news station Al Jazeera.

+The United Kingdom has a tradition of open justice, and the courts are bound to respect it by both domestic law (the various procedure rules and Human Rights Act 1998) and international law (Article 6 and Article 10 of the European Convention on Human Rights).
+In most cases, a permanent bar on reporting a case would not be consistent with these principles, or meet the requirements for such restrictions under Article 10, in particular that they be "necessary in a democratic society" or for "maintaining the authority and impartiality of the judiciary".
+As such, restrictions are normally lifted once any possibility of further appeal has been exhausted.

 There is a blanket prohibition on reporting the identities of alleged or confirmed victims of sexual offences in England and Wales, under the Sexual Offences (Amendment) Act 1992.
+Proceedings of youth courts and family courts are also held in private, and reporting restrictions apply automatically, but can be lifted in certain circumstances.

 In the United States

 Brian Cathcart of The Independent has stated that the First Amendment to the U.S. Constitution "ensures that the media enjoy great latitude in the coverage of criminal investigations and trials."

-A notable legal dispute over a government attempt to censor newspapers arose in the context of the Watergate Scandal during the early 1970s.
+A notable legal dispute over a government attempt to censor newspapers arose in the context of the Watergate scandal during the early 1970s.
 Richard Nixon's administration attempted to block The New York Times and the Washington Post from publishing information contained in the Pentagon Papers.
 The matter was resolved after a two-week delay by the United States Supreme Court in New York Times Co. v.
 United States, in which the Court ruled that the publication ban was a violation of the First Amendment guarantee of freedom of speech and of the press.